ron-from-nl/GravitySimulator3D/src/README.txt

 Have a quick look here to get a feeling: https://sites.google.com/site/ronuitholland/javafx

-GravitySimulator3D allows you to simulate (anti) gravity on 3D objects by editing scene files
+GravitySimulator3D allows you to simulate (anti) gravity on 3D objects by editing scene and resource files in your home\GravitySimulator3D directory

 It all starts with: